hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Hazelcast `ICountDownLatch` is the distributed implementation of a linearizable and distributed countdown latch.
-This data structure is a cluster-wide synchronization aid that allows one or more callers to wait until a set of operations being performed in other callers completes.
+This data structure is a cluster-wide synchronization aid that allows one or more callers to wait until a set of operations being performed by other callers completes.
 This data structure is a part of CP Subsystem.

 A basic CountDownLatch usage example is shown below.